XiaoSong9905/XiaoSong9905.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to Xiao Song's homepage.
+Welcome to Xiao Song's homepage (pronounced as siao).
 I received my B.S in CS (minor in Stats) from University of Michigan - Ann Arbor and receive my M.Eng in EECS from University of California - Berkeley.
 I'm broadly interested in HPC, Parallel Computing, C++.